There’s no one-size-fits-all solution when it comes to investing because everyone’s circumstances and attitudes to risk are very different.

 Some, though not all, shares offer income in the form of dividends.
 Dividends are the portion of the company’s profit that it gives to shareholders to say thank you for backing the business.
 The size of these pay-outs can be affected by a number of factors, including company size and the earnings of the company in any given year.

 Shares from big UK companies are traded on the London Stock Exchange and are known as listed shares.
 Smaller, more risky, companies are traded on the Alternative Investment Market (AIM).
 You can also access companies on exchanges around the world, such as the New York Stock Exchange, but you’ll need to be aware of currency risk.
-If, for example, you invest in shares that are priced in dollars or any other currency, any gains you make could be offset by a fall in value of that currency against the pound.
+If, for example, you invest in shares that are priced in dollars or any other currency, any gains you make could be offset (or amplified) by changes in the value of that currency against the pound.

 To buy or sell shares, you’ll need to open an account with an online broker – preferably one with relatively low charges.
 Some charge for individual trades – that is, buying and selling shares, while others charge a flat fee for as many trades as you like.
 You can compare the costs of different brokers and fund platforms at the independent and impartial comparison site, Comparefundplatforms.com.